-In Lindsborg, the Dala Horse is to be seen in many different places - the City's letterhead, on City trucks, police cars, on storefronts, as decorative additions to many homes, and probably most commonly as bright welcoming house signs on local residences.
+In Lindsborg, the Dala Horse is to be seen in many different places - the City's letterhead, on City trucks, police cars, on storefronts, as decorative additions to many homes, and, probably most commonly, as bright welcoming house signs on local residences.
 Often the name of those living in the house is painted on the side of the horse, sometimes the street number of the house, and often a Swedish greeting (either "Välkommen" or "Kom Igen") is added as well.

 Of course, Lindsborg is known for a lot more than the horses.
 Foremost is its heritage.
 Nearly half the town's residents have Swedish ancestors.
 Even today the town's phone book is filled with names like Swenson, Anderson and Johnson.
 Two popular celebrations, "Svensk Hyllningsfest" and "Midsummers" commemorate the town's Swedish heritage with folk music, dancing, arts, crafts and ethnic foods.
-The Swedes brought with them a great love of the arts and today the town takes its cultural responsibilities seriously, supporting some 60 artists and a dozen art galleries along with the annual Messiah festival.
+The Swedes brought with them a great love of the arts and today the town takes its cultural responsibilities seriously, supporting more than 60 artists and a dozen art galleries along with the annual Messiah festival.
 The Messiah festival, which has been held every Easter week since 1882 at Bethany College, is the oldest continuous live performance of Handel’s Messiah in the country and twice has been televised nationally.